miker704/deploying_to_render/Deploying_MERN_To_render.md

 - These instructions are for deploying a MERN Project from Heroku.com to Render.com
 - It assumes you have made all the steps needed to deploy successfully to Heroku.com
 - This method works for cohorts 3/2022 - 8/2022
+- This guide is used to push a MERN project using JWT tokens if your using CSRF-Tokens use the instructions for deployment on App Academy Open, if they fail to work keep the changes involving CSRF-Tokens and redact everything else and this guide should work for you.

 If your cohort started after 9/2022 its recommended you follow the instructions on App Academy Open first before trying this method, if that method fails you'll need to combine Open's instructions and the instructions here to deploy your application.